 A common question amongst undergraduates is when to take these three courses.
 The main goal for any prospective major should be to have these three courses taken care of by the end of sophomore year.
 It is possible for students to pass out of 126, but many students who technically pass out still take the course in the beginning of freshman year.
 This is for good reason: COS 126 offers a good "refresh" of material learned in high school and also covers topics not covered in typical high school courses..

 Once a student takes (or passed out of) 126, the next decision is whether to take 217 or 226 first, or to take them simultaneously.
 There is no straight answer to this question.
 Students who take them simultaneously may find the course load very heavy, so this is generally not advised unless you are an older student is catching up, or a glutton for punishment.
 The curricula of the courses are largely different and neither relies on the material of the other, so both orders are equally valid.

 I did a lot a programming in high school, so do I have to take 126?

 It depends.
 There's more to computer science (and more to COS 126) than programming, and there's plenty of material in 126 to interest and challenge even experienced programmers.
-Nevertheless, students who feel they should be placed directly in to 217 and 226 should set up an interview with the Freshman placement officer, who can be found in the advisors page.
+Nevertheless, if you are interested in trying to place out of COS 126 and into COS 217 or 226, please complete the placement exam, which is available online.
+Questions about course placement or the placement exam can be directed to the placement officer, who can be found on the advisors page. advisors page.